 Any further positive or negative impacts on individuals or groups that have been considered?
-Not applicable

-Does the policy relate to the Council's Equality Outcomes?
+The Service, through the Plan, aims to ensure that safe food is provided to all those who live, work or visit the City Does the policy relate to the Council's Equality Outcomes?
 If yes, how.
-Not applicable
+N/A